22 real problems catalogued · New problems added weekly

 • A good free or cheap tool already exists and people know about it

-• The gap is acknowledged but Google just changed their product to fix it
+• The gap is acknowledged but a major player just fixed it

 Gate 4